dereknugroho/act-kraken/README.md

 ## Important

 - In order to maximize profitability, `main.py` must be executed at regular intervals for an extended period of time.
+The recommended interval is 60 seconds.
 This task is left up to you.

-- **DO NOT EXECUTE ANY TRADE OR PLACE NEW ORDERS IN BETWEEN EXECUTIONS OF `main.py`.
-IF YOU WANT TO TO EXECUTE TRADES OR PLACE NEW ORDERS BETWEEN EXECUTIONS OF `main.py`, YOU MUST REPEAT STEP 4 FROM THE SETUP SECTION PRIOR TO THE NEXT EXECUTION OF `main.py`.**
+- **DO NOT EXECUTE ANY TRADES OR PLACE NEW ORDERS IN BETWEEN EXECUTIONS OF `main.py`.** If you wish to execute trades or place new orders in between executions of `main.py`, you must first purchase BTC/USD prior to the next execution of `main.py`.

 - This app makes up to 5 API calls per execution.
 Kraken API usage limits are described [here](https://support.kraken.com/articles/360045239571-trading-rate-limits).